 Sleep and cold

-Prepare to wake up during the night to clean their nose and comfort your little one.
+Prepare to wake up to clean their nose and comfort your little one.
 Sometimes this can mean sleeping with one eye open.
-Stock up on caffeinated drinks too!
+Therefore stock up on caffeinated drinks too!

 How can you help your child?